React

 )

-covers the following default authentication views:
+}The dynamic segment [pathname] covers the following default authentication views:

-– Email login without password/auth/forgot-password
+- /auth/magic-link– Email login without password

-– Trigger password reset email/auth/reset-password
+- /auth/forgot-password– Trigger password reset email

-– Allow users to reset forgotten passwords/auth/sign-out
+- /auth/reset-password– Allow users to reset forgotten passwords

-– Log out action/auth/settings
+- /auth/sign-out– Log out action

-– User account management page (authentication required)/auth/callback
+- /auth/settings– User account management page (authentication required)

 Your authentication flow is now completely set up and supporting full customization capabilities.